 MY TAKE

 What impresses me most is how MonsterInsights has evolved to support virtually every major ad platform.
 Whether you’re running Google Shopping campaigns, TikTok video ads, LinkedIn B2B campaigns, or Pinterest shopping ads, you get consistent, accurate tracking across all of them.
-The ability to create Google Ads campaigns directly from WordPress is the icing on the cake—it’s like having a lightweight PPC automation platform built right into your website.
+The ability to create Google Ads campaigns directly from WordPress is the icing on the cake — it’s like having a lightweight campaign management tool built right into your site.

 The pricing is incredibly reasonable at $99.50/year compared to the monthly fees of most PPC tools.
 For WordPress site owners, it’s the perfect complement to whatever campaign automation tool you choose from this list.
 You can have Optmyzr managing your bids and Semrush handling keyword research, but if your tracking isn’t accurate, all that automation is optimizing toward the wrong data.
 MonsterInsights ensures your foundation is solid.